JJ/hoborg/text/text.md

 farther up the docks, dressed to the nines and sweating as if they were going to melt right there and then.
-Sticking out as a sore thumb, if you ask me, no way to walk in this place crying "Mug me".
-Adding insult to injury they were also  yelling "I'm a capitalist pig".
+Sticking out as a sore thumb, if you ask me, no way to walk in this place crying "Mug me."
+Adding insult to injury they were also  yelling "I'm a capitalist pig."
 But I was minding my own business, which was for the time being not related to those guys, but could be.

 No, they had a pretty normal face and hair; they were nondescript